 When designing and testing a seal, make sure that you allow for the full range of performance temperatures.
 Fortunately, unlike PVC, thermoplastic rubber retains its compressibility and elasticity consistently from -60F to +250F.

+The ideal compression of a gasket is 25-50%, although this depends on many factors.
 Be sure to consider the potential for degradation, such as the ability of the elastomer to resist chemicals and UV radiation.

 How is it to be packaged?
 Our most common forms of packaging are spooling (typically on a cardboard spool with a 12” ID) or, if spooling would damage the part, packed straight, in boxes up to 10 ft long.

 TPV has a coefficient of thermal expansion that is 90 x 10-6/°C, which is 3-4 times greater than that of aluminum, but this is still very small, and is almost never a consideration.
 For example: an aluminum extrusion that is 48” long will expand about .023” when heated by 20°C (36°F).
 A TPV extrusion of the same length will expand .086”.

 Hopefully this is helpful.
 When the details are right, the part will work the way it's supposed to.
 That's the reassurance we provide to our customers.

 Reed Rubber is here to help!
 We have produced more than 3600 profiles for applications in automobiles, trailers, windows, doors, air conditioners, picnic coolers, and so on.
 How can we assist you?